Doping of a Borexino-like Liquid Scintillator with Tellurium-Diols: Te-diol Synthesis and Doping of 1,2,4-Trimethylbenzene-based Liquid Scintillator

 \section{Te-diol Synthesis and Doping of 1,2,4-Trimethylbenzene-based Liquid Scintillator}

-For the work described here, the authors were provided with a generous amount of scintillator from the Borexino detector \cite{Giammarchi2014Borexino} by the Borexino Collaboration.
-The sample was carefully stored under protective nitrogen atmosphere in glass bottles and subsequently loaded with Te-diols in the laboratory without any modification.
-The scintillator is based on the widely-used solvent 1,2,4-Trimethylbenzene (CAS: 95-63-6) known for its excellent energy transfer efficiency and 1.5\,g/l 2,5-Diphenyloxazole (CAS: 92-71-7) as fluor~\cite{Giammarchi2014Borexino}.\\
+For the work described here, a sample of liquid scintillator from the Borexino experiment was provided by the Borexino Collaboration~\cite{Giammarchi2014Borexino}.
+The scintillator was handled under a protective nitrogen atmosphere and stored in light-tight glass containers prior to use.
+No modification of the original scintillator composition was performed before loading.
+The scintillator is based on the widely used solvent 1,2,4-trimethylbenzene (pseudocumene, PC; CAS: 95-63-6), combined with 1.5\,g/l 2,5-diphenyloxazole (PPO; CAS: 92-71-7) as fluor~\cite{Giammarchi2014Borexino}.

-To realize the loading of the 1,2,4-Trimethylbenzene-based LS, the techniques described in~\cite{Auty2023} were reviewed and modified towards a completely water-free synthesis in a non-acidic organic environment.
-The process enables a Te-diol synthesis at room temperature thus not requiring heating the reactants.
-A partially comparable approach was reported by Ding et al. for \cite{Ding2023, Ding2025}.
-For the synthesis of the Te-diols, reported in the present publication, the chemicals as listed in \autoref{tab:chems} were purchased in the highest purity directly available from Sigma-Aldrich and not further purified.
+To realize the loading of the PC-based scintillator, the synthesis techniques described in~\cite{Auty2023} were adapted towards a water-free preparation in a non-acidic organic environment.
+This approach enables the formation of Te-diol complexes at room temperature without the need for external heating.
+Similar anhydrous synthesis strategies have been reported in the literature, for example by Ding et al.~\cite{Ding2023, Ding2025}.
+In the present work, commercially available chemicals of acceptable purity were used without further purification.
+The employed substances are summarized in \autoref{tab:chems}.